-As a governing body we aim to promote valued behaviour where children are regulated, self-motivated and demonstrate respect for others, to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) and ensure children are engaged in learning.
+As a governing body we aim to promote pro-social behaviour where children are regulated, self-motivated and demonstrate respect for others, to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) and ensure children are engaged in learning.
 We support the Therapeutic Approach being developed in school.
-This is an approach to behaviour that prioritises the feelings of everyone within the dynamic.
+This is an approach to behaviour that prioritises the pro-social feelings of everyone within the dynamic.